 Fast forward a few months and I am now contracting with a great bunch of guys at a smart management consultancy in Cheltenham that I discovered by chance.
 I haven’t caused any arguments or insulted anyone so I’d like to think that the changes I’ve made have worked.
 I also haven’t told any clients about Edward yet, just my colleagues.
 I don’t feel the need to anymore, which is progress.
 I know some of them will read this and find out, but that’s ok, they’ve got to know me first.

 Perhaps the timing was right – the opportunity appeared just as I sorted out my head and the money ran out.
 In fact, three jobs turned up at the same time and, unlike me, I chose the one with the least money but felt right.
 Progress again.
-I feel like saying something profound about never giving up and the meaning of life, but it’s just about learning how to manage your grief.
+I feel like saying something profound about the meaning of life and perspective, but it’s just about learning how to manage your grief.
 I still have my moments.
 Occasionally things get on top of me or something triggers a difficult memory but I go for a walk and clear my head.
 My confidence is slowly returning and I’m starting to deliver decent work again.
 Who knows where it will lead, but it’s good to be here after all that’s happened.

 What changed?
 Well, the most significant moment came courtesy of my GP.
 I’d been feeling unwell.
 Nothing specific, just low, physically and mentally.
 Grief, I guess.
 I had been sleeping 2-3 hours a night for more than 6 months and was exhausted.
 I didn’t like sleep because I hated the quietness and sadness that came with it.